jkpe/doks-lb-scale/README.md

 ## License

-This GitHub Action and associated scripts and documentation in this project are released under the MIT License.
+This Kubernetes controller, associated scripts and documentation in this project are released under the MIT License.